-(B) order that, when a

-Bankruptcy Rule, local rule, or order

-requires that an action be taken

-"promptly," "forthwith," "immediately,"

-or "without delay," it be taken as soon

-any other Bankruptcy Rule, local rule, or

-- (2) In a Specific Case or Proceeding.
+- (B) order that, when a Bankruptcy Rule, local rule, or order requires that an action be taken "promptly," "forthwith," "immediately," or "without delay," it be taken as soon as is practicable or by a date set by the court in a specific case or proceeding. - (2) In a Specific Case or Proceeding.
 When an emergency is in effect for a bankruptcy court, a presiding judge may take the action described in (1) in a specific case or proceeding. - (3) When an Extension or Tolling Ends.
 A period extended or tolled under (1) or (2) terminates on the later of: - (A) the last day of the time period as extended or tolled or 30 days after the emergency declaration terminates, whichever is earlier; or - (B) the last day of the time period originally required, imposed, or allowed by the relevant Bankruptcy Rule, local rule, or order that was extended or tolled. - (4) Further Extensions or Shortenings.
 A presiding judge may lengthen or shorten an extension or tolling in a specific case or proceeding.
 The judge may do so only for good cause after notice and a hearing and only on the judge's own motion or on motion of a party in interest or the United States trustee.